This story was originally published April 28, 2021.

 A day after the verdict, U. S. Attorney General Merrick Garland announced that the Justice Department opened a civil investigation to determine whether the Minneapolis Police Department engages in a pattern or practice of unconstitutional, unlawful policing.
 The investigation is long overdue.

-As many Black Americans celebrated our legal victory in the Floyd murder case that week I could not help but think of Daunte Wright, a 20-year-old unarmed African American male shot and killed during a traffic stop by Kim Potter a white police officer.
+As many Black Americans celebrated our legal victory in the Floyd murder case that week I could not help but think of Daunte Wright, the 20-year-old unarmed African American male shot and killed during a traffic stop by Kim Potter, a white police officer.
 Potter resigned and is now facing criminal charges as well.
 We need to get to a point in this nation that police officers stop unjustly killing Black people.
 Our Black lives do matter.
 The jury in the Chauvin case spoke loud and clear.

 Najee Ali is a civil rights activist and the Southern California Community Relations Ambassador for Operation HOPE, a nonprofit for-purpose organization working to disrupt poverty and empower inclusion for low and moderate-income youth and adults.